-When someone downloads an ebook or other content from the Litmus website, they do have the option to subscribe to our emails by checking a box.
-Signing up for emails is optional—you can always download the ebook without subscribing to our emails.
+In the same screenshot above: When someone downloads an ebook or other content from Litmus, there’s an unchecked box to get on our email list.
+But signing up for emails is optional—you can always download the ebook without subscribing to our emails.

-It’s also worth pointing out that an unfriendly unsubscribe process is also a major driver of spam complaints.
+It’s also worth pointing out that an unfriendly unsubscribe experience is also a major driver of spam complaints.
 Half of U.S. consumers say they’ve reported a brand’s emails as spam because they couldn’t easily opt out, according to our Adapting to Consumers’ New Definition of Spam report.
-So putting up opt-out barriers not only jeopardize your legal compliance, they can jeopardize your deliverability as well.
+So putting up opt-out barriers not only jeopardizes your legal compliance but can also hurt your deliverability as well.

-GDPR not only sets the rules for how to collect consent, but also requires companies to keep a record of these consents.
+GDPR sets the rules for how to collect consent and also requires companies to keep a record of those consents.

 “Where processing is based on the data subject’s consent, the controller should be able to demonstrate that the data subject has given consent to the processing operation.”